janie314/cvefixer/README.md

 # Configuration

-You can define hook scripts to be run by `cvefixer all` and `cvefixer hooks`, specified as follows in the JSON config file:
+You can define hook scripts to be run by `cvefixer all` and `cvefixer hooks`, specified as follows in a JSON config file:

 ```json
 {